kishor-kashid/CollabCanvas/documentation/DEPLOYMENT-GUIDE.md

-# Firebase Hosting Deployment Guide
+# CollabCanvas - Deployment Guide

+**Last Updated:** January 2025
+**Status:** ✅ **DEPLOYMENT CONFIGURATION COMPLETE**

+---

+## Overview

-This guide will help you deploy CollabCanvas to Firebase Hosting.
+Complete deployment guide for CollabCanvas to Firebase Hosting.
+All configuration files are in place and ready for deployment.

+---

 ## Prerequisites